Roding River

 The Roding River is a river of the Tasman Region of New Zealand's South Island.
+Located in the Aniseed Valley, the area is rich in minerals and mining took place in the 19th century.
+Despite being a river in the Tasman Region (or Waimea County at the time), it has been a significant source of drinking water for the city of Nelson since 1941.

+Location

-It flows generally southwest from its sources in the hills above the city of Nelson, reaching the Wairoa River five kilometres south of Richmond.
+It flows generally southwest from its sources in the hills above the city of Nelson and the town of Richmond.
+The Roding River is located south-east of the Barnicoat Range and flows through the Aniseed Valley.
+The Roding River flows into the Lee River some five kilometres south of Richmond.

+Mining

 The rock type Rodingite is named after the Roding River.
-The catchment has numerous mine sites and shafts which attempted to make the copper and chromite deposits in the Dun Mountain Ophiolite Belt profitable in the late 19th century.
+The catchment has numerous mine sites and shafts which attempted to make the copper and chromite deposits in the Dun Mountain–Maitai terrane profitable in the late 19th century.
+The mining engineer G. B. Stewart proposed to build a tunnel for a branch railway from Stoke to the Aniseed Valley under the Barnicoat Range to give access to the mines, arguing that the tunnel could also be used for Nelson's water supply.
+This branch line would have connected to the Nelson section.